 Q. Is financial assistance available to help our jurisdiction comply with SB 379

 • A. Yes, the California Automated Permit Processing (CalAPP) Program is a grant program for cities and counties to receive assistance implementing an online, automated permitting platform.
-A first come, first served, grant funding opportunity was developed and released prior to the passage of this legislation, and applications are accepted until May 1, 2023.
+A first come, first served, grant funding opportunity was developed and released prior to the passage of this legislation, and applications are accepted until May 1, 2024, or until funding is exhausted.
 More information about CalAPP.

 Q. I missed the public workshop held on December 8, 2022.
 Where can I find out more information?